 VET courses employ competency based assessment.
 In order to be successful in gaining competency, students must demonstrate consistent application of knowledge and skill to the standard of performance required in the workplace.
 Students must be able to transfer and apply skills and knowledge to new situations and environments.

 In most subjects assessment tasks are completed a number of times throughout the year.
 Results for each assessment item will be marked on a student profile sheet (or similar document) using terms such as Satisfactory or Unsatisfactory, or working towards competence.
 This assists students to become competent as their skills improve.

 Final records of assessment of competencies will be awarded as either:

 - NYC for Not Yet Competent

-Students may wish to participate in outside training programs whilst at school and the college welcomes parents and carers to discuss their student’s vocational options with Mrs Menkins – Head of Department (VET).
+Students may wish to participate in outside training programs whilst at school and the college welcomes parents and carers to discuss their student's vocational options with Mrs Beil – Head of Department Vocational Education and Training.
 Please make an appointment through the college office.

 Students who study a certificate II course need to be aware that if they study a similar applied subject in year 11 and 12 that this may create a duplication of learning and that either the certificate II course or the applied subject may not contribute credit towards their QCE.
 This should be discussed in Year 10 at a SET Plan interview or upon enrolling in a certificate II course during Year 11 and 12.